zhenengxie/zhenengxie.github.io/levy.md

 # Information

 In this reading group we will be following the second edition of ["Lévy Processes and Stochastic Calculus"](https://www.cambridge.org/core/books/levy-processes-and-stochastic-calculus/4AC698D37D3D8E57D099B73ADF4ACB11) by David Applebaum.
-We plan to start with section 1.2 and work to the end of the first chapter in Hilary term.
+We plan to start with Section 1.2 and work to the end of the first chapter in Hilary term.

 The [schedule](#schedule) lists the material that participants are suggested to read before each session.
 Members of the reading group are encouraged to participate in presenting the material or solutions to exercises.

 # Prequisites

 A basic knowledge of measure theory and probability theory is needed.
 The material in Section 1.1 of the book serves as a good review of these topics.
-Familiarity with Brownian motion is helpful but not necessary.
+Familiarity with Brownian motion is helpful but not essential.

 # Accessing the book